 Beyond their all being at least S:1, they have minds optimised for interstellar travel; they can control their subjective conscious rate of time flow, and do not get bored.
 They are self-sufficient but also curious, and indeed in many cases nosey.
 They also socialise with others of their kind when they meet them in the course of their travels.
 Although not aggressive, they are usually armed, and will defend themselves and any passengers or cargo they are carrying if required to.

 Ship Mind, Transplanting - Text by M. Alan Kazlev Transferring a ship mind from one ship to another.
-Just as with advanced drives and other components, minds are fairly interchangeable, and may be moved from ship to ship, especially if e is agreeable and feels comfortable in the new vessel.
+Just as with advanced drives and other components, minds are typically designed to be fairly interchangeable, and may be moved from ship to ship, especially if e is agreeable and feels comfortable in the new vessel.
 Care must be taken however, because while the majority of transplants (especially of more adaptable ship minds) go well, there have been instances where a transplanted ship mind has had a mental breakdown (anything from mild somatic disjunction to full-blown catatonia).